Opposition accuses Liberals of protecting friends, other ‘big fish’ named in Paradise Papers

 "The party's National Board consists of volunteers from all across Canada and from a wide variety of backgrounds. … The role of Revenue Chair is a non-voting position."

-After a cabinet meeting, Liberal ministers refused to discuss the case of Mr. Bronfman, leaving it up to Revenue Minister Diane Lebouthillier to talk about an ongoing crackdown on tax evasion and tax avoidance, in partnership with authorities around the world.
+After a cabinet meeting, Liberal ministers refused to discuss the case of Mr. Bronfman, leaving it up to National Revenue Minister Diane Lebouthillier to talk about a continuing crackdown on tax evasion and tax avoidance, in partnership with authorities around the world.

 "We shouldn't be discouraged.
 Reading newspapers and listening to various broadcasts, we can see that the media are operating as part of an international consortium, and that is exactly what the Canada Revenue Agency is doing, working with its international partners," she said.